ameeromar/tesla-WRO-2023-nbs/README.md

-# Engineering Documentation | Team Lazy-go | Bangladesh
+# Engineering Documentation | Team Tesla | Palestine
 ----

-This repository contains engineering materials of Lazy-bot, a self-driven vehicle's model from Team Lazy-go, Bangladesh, participating in the WRO Future Engineers competition in the season 2022.
+This repository contains the engineering materials, software codebase, and documentation for "Tesla," our autonomous self-driving car model.Tesla is built by our Team  and its our entry into the World Robot Olympiad (WRO) for the 2023 season.

 ----

 ## Team Members:

+- Hamed Swaiseh - email: <Hamed7710@gmail.com>
+- Ameer Omar - email: <mo858769@gmail.com>
-- Tausif Samin - email: <tausifsamin.dhk@gmail.com>, Discord: Ikigai#8742
+- Ibraheem Bishtawi - email: <bishtawi.ibrahim@gmail.com>
-- Iqbal Samin Prithul - email: <prithul0218@gmail.com>, Discord: Prithul#3957
+- Ameed duboos - email: <ameed.dabous@gmail.com>

 ----